JoergStrebel/MachineLearningEngineerND/capstone_proposal/proposal.md

 The Websites provide the data in one CSV format for each index fund, with the columns: date, open price, high price, low price, close price.
 These are all real-valued columns, so there is no categorical data and no classes.
 Hence there can be no imbalance in the data sets.
 All funds data consists of time series with a daily granularity and hence, they feature the same number of data points.
+The data set does not show individual stock trades (buy/sell actions), only the closing price, so it is not imbalanced in terms of trade decisions.

 The number of data points depends on the number of trading days at the stock exchange.
 The file `resources/wkn_ETF110_historic.csv` gives an example of the data; I plan to use the close price which is available for the complete time period.
 For a 10-year